-IPL 2026 starts on March 28, 2026, with defending champions Royal Challengers Bengaluru (RCB) hosting Sunrisers Hyderabad (SRH) at the M. Chinnaswamy Stadium in Bengaluru.
-The final is scheduled for May 31, 2026, in Bengaluru as well.
+The Indian Premier League 2026 begins on March 28, 2026, with defending champions Royal Challengers Bengaluru facing Sunrisers Hyderabad in Bengaluru.
+The final will be played on May 31, 2026.

-Here’s your complete guide to the IPL 2026 schedule, format, teams, venues, match timings, ticket prices, and where to watch it live.
+Here’s the complete IPL 2026 guide covering schedule, format, teams, venues, timings, and more.

 IPL 2026 Key Dates At A Glance